-In January 2003 we announced that pursuant to the terms and conditions of the agreement between GlaxoSmithKline and ourselves, GlaxoSmithKline has given us written notice that it will relinquish all rights to develop and commercialize cantuzumab mertansine under the full product license.
-We will regain the development and commercialization rights to cantuzumab mertansine from GlaxoSmithKline, thereby terminating the full product license.
+In January 2003, we announced that pursuant to the terms and conditions of the agreement between GlaxoSmithKline and ourselves, GlaxoSmithKline gave us written notice that it would relinquish all rights to develop and commercialize cantuzumab mertansine under the product license.
+In February 2003, we regained the development and commercialization rights to cantuzumab mertansine from GlaxoSmithKline, thereby terminating the product license.
 In June 2002, GlaxoSmithKline informed us that it had elected not to advance cantuzumab mertansine into Phase II clinical development under the terms of our license agreement.
 We conducted negotiations with GlaxoSmithKline.
 However, we determined that it was not in the best interests of ImmunoGen to enter into a revised agreement with GlaxoSmithKline.
 We are now free to relicense the product as we consider most appropriate.

 To date, we have not generated revenues from commercial product sales and we expect to incur significant operating losses for the foreseeable future.
-As of December 31, 2002, we had approximately \$120.9 million in cash and marketable securities.
+As of March 31, 2003, we had approximately \$109.8 million in cash and marketable securities.
 We anticipate that our current capital resources and future collaboration payments, if any, will enable the Company to meet its operational expenses and capital expenditures for at least the next three fiscal years.
 We do not anticipate that we will have a commercially approved product within the foreseeable future.
 Research and development expenses are expected to increase in the near term as we continue our development efforts.
 In the next six months we expect to pay out approximately \$200,000 to complete the expansion of our development and pilot manufacturing facility in Norwood, Massachusetts.
 On July 23, 2002, we signed a sublease on approximately 15,000 square feet of laboratory and office space in a building located at 148 Sidney Street, Cambridge, Massachusetts.
-We expect that we will spend in the range of \$1.0 million to \$1.2 million over the next six months to complete renovation of this additional space.
+We expect that we will spend approximately \$600,000 over the next six months to complete renovation of this additional space.

 On August 27, 2002, we announced that, effective immediately, our Board of Directors had authorized the open market repurchase of up to 4.1 million shares of ImmunoGen common stock.
 The repurchases are to be made at the discretion of management and as market conditions warrant.
 No time limit was set for the completion of the repurchase program.
-As of December 31, 2002, the Company had repurchased 2,053,445 shares of its common stock at a total cost of \$6.7 million.
+As of March 31, 2003, we had repurchased 3,619,062 shares of our common stock at a total cost of \$10.9 million.
 We anticipate that we will purchase additional shares of our common stock under the repurchase program.
 As our repurchases are at management's discretion and subject to market conditions, we are unable to estimate the total cost of the repurchase program or the period during which such repurchases may take place.